-While heading through Little Rock, Arkansas, you may decide to hike Pinnacle Mountain State Park.
-Do not worry if you have never hiked a mountain before.
+While heading through Little Rock, Arkansas, you may decide to climb Pinnacle Mountain.
+This Arkansas State Park is fun and free, but climbing the rocky summit trails can be a bit of a challenge.
 Pinnacle Mountain is just over 1,000 feet high, which is relatively small as far as mountains go.
-However, it might be a great place to practice mountain climbing, and this is how you get to the top of Pinnacle Mountain.
+However, it’s a great place to get some climbing experience, and this is how you get to the top of Pinnacle Mountain.

-Getting to the Top at Pinnacle Mountain State Park
+How to Get to Pinnacle Mountain State Park

 Address: 9420 AR-300, Roland, AR 72135

 Hours of operation: This state park opens at 6:30am and closes one hour after sunset

 Without specific mountain climbing experience, it’s probably better to start with a small mountain, rather than trying to run up a stratovolcano like Mount Rainier in Washington.
 Pinnacle Mountain is the perfect size to gain such experience.
 Its height is much easier to conquer within one hour.
 There are only two trails which lead to the top of Pinnacle Mountain – East Summit Trail and West Summit Trail.

 Each summit trail is about the same distance, but the East Summit Trail is supposedly more challenging.
 This may be the reason the West Summit Trail is known as one of the most used trails in Arkansas.
 However, each side is somewhat steep and ridden with boulders.
 East Summit Trail begins more gradual, but may be steeper near the peak.
 Your total round trip distance will be about 1.5 miles, which is a short hike, but the mountain should be a nice workout.